KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** Fenharel

 **Description:** Do your best to ignore the lighting of the screenshots.
 This mod actually looks very good, at least for its head textures.
-That's all we'll be using it for, to improve the aesthetics of the old hermit Jolee Bindo.
+That's all we'll be using it for.

 **Category & Tier:** Graphics Improvement / 2 - Recommended